morendav/morendav.github.io/.internal_docs/blog_posts_working_dir/n-MIA.md

 Idea:
 * train a binary classificaiton model
-* demonstrate epoch x overfitting by showing that performance against test data plateaus and then drops off
+* pause at X epoch, demonstrate overfitting by comparing training data vs test data accuracy
+* Run MIA at each epoch, demonstrate that as the model becomes overfit the MIA returns a higher measure of memorization